Views: 1

 In all the world no one heard this

-They all stood in amazement
+They all were immersed deeply in amazement

 These verses express the unspeakable, the ineffability of the mystery of union that has lost so many mystics.
 Indeed, a new stage is expressed here.
 First, the human being has realized his smallness before the Creator.
 The overwhelming sense of his infinitesimal being compared to the greatness of the soul of the One who gives him life, reveals to him all his impurities and faults.
 His Creator himself purifies them, dispels them and draws him to Himself, elevating him.
 Man is transported to Him and forgets himself.
 Then we come to the stage where he perceives himself and his Creator.
 He sees himself in Him, he sees how the Creator looks at him and knows him.
-He sees others in and through this Creator’s gaze, and sees himself and them in the beauty conferred on them by the Spirit given to them by the Creator.
+He sees others in and through the Creator’s gaze, and sees himself and them in the beauty conferred on them by the Spirit given to them by the Creator.
 This experience of seeing God is shared by many mystics from different traditions.
 In the Christian tradition, the apostle St. John tells us in his first letter 3:2: “Beloved, even now we are children of God, but what we will be has not yet been made manifest.
-We know: when it is manifested, we shall be like him, for we shall see him as he is.”
+We know: when it will be manifested, we shall be like him, for we shall see him as he is.”
 And St. Paul in his First Epistle to the Corinthians 13:12: “At present we see confusedly, as in a mirror; on that day we shall see face to face.
 At present my knowledge is partial; on that day I shall know perfectly, as I have been known.”
-It’s a moment of amazement because we see and feel Him so close to us, we are in Him because our being comes from Him and participates in His. (link Avicenna: the intelligence perceives its being as coming from the Creator, perception of its origin) It’s difficult at this moment to express the feeling of unity and distinction at the same time.
-This has led some mystics to express themselves in ways that were repudiated by their contemporaries, as was the case with Mansour Al-Hallâj, a Persian mystic who was put to death in Baghdad in 922 for having said: “I am the true one”, i.e. the one who subsists in himself, the Creator.
+It’s a moment of amazement because we see and feel Him so close to us, we are in Him because our being comes from Him and participates in His. (link Avicenna: the intelligence perceives its being as coming from the Creator, perception of its origin) It’s difficult, at the moment of this experience, to express the feeling of unity and distinction at the same time.
+This has led some mystics to express themselves in ways that were disapproved by their contemporaries, as was the case with Mansour Al-Hallâj, a Persian mystic who was put to death in Baghdad in 922 for having said: “I am the true one”, i.e. the one who subsists in himself, the Creator.
 Yet Farîd ud-Dîn ‘Attâr, who himself recounted and interpreted Al-Hallâj’s ambiguous expression, takes great care to ensure that our human language can express two apparently contradictory and simultaneous realities at the same time.
 We are Him and He is us, for our whole being is vivified by Him and in Him.
 The perception of this reality is beyond our understanding, and this is what the terms “tahayyur” and “hayrân” repeatedly remind us of here, indicating amazement, uncertainty, the feeling of being lost in the face of too great a mystery.

-6thstage: discovery of the unity between us and between us and the Simorgh.
+6th stage: discovery of the unity between us and between us and the Simorgh.
 Third amazement: from being-not-being we move on to the all-filling being of God.

 چون ندانستند هیچ از هیچ حال بی زفان کردند از آن حضرت سؤال